 Many people facing criminal charges have the same questions.
-And if you’re dealing with the same issues, you’re probably feeling angry, anxious, or even confused.
+If you’re dealing with the same issues, you’re probably feeling angry, anxious, or even confused.
 Every case is different, which is why you should contact a Texas criminal defense attorney so you can have the right person by your side.
 While nothing can take the place of a face-to-face consultation, there are some common questions that people ask when they’re planning their Texas criminal defense strategy.

 You should never talk the police without the presence of your attorney.
 If you’re being questioned by the police, they probably don’t have enough evidence to arrest you and are hoping you’ll make an incriminating statement.
 Don’t make this costly mistake.
 Many police officers who get charged with a crime will hire a criminal defense attorney almost immediately, so there’s no reason why you shouldn’t do the same.